 With this sort of automation and analytical insight, predictive maintenance solutions that leverage artificial intelligence can vastly reduce the cost of daily operations.

 A key pillar of this, however, is choosing the right analytics solution and algorithms for the tasks at hand, that said, as machine learning algorithms enter the mainstream (with some now being offered as SaaS web service endpoints), this sort of technology is now within the reach of businesses and organisations that may not have employees with a Ph.D. in Computer Science.

 Read more on how manufacturers can save huge resources through AI in various use cases.

 Fleet and Asset Management

-Predictive maintenance and artificial intelligence are just reserved for production lines or manufacturing plants.
-For example, PdM can be applied to fleet and vehicle management, sensors can be attached to transportation ships and measure attributes that include attributes such as temperature or pressure.
+Predictive maintenance services and artificial intelligence are just reserved for production lines or manufacturing plants.
+For example, PdM can be applied to fleet and vehicle management, sensors can be attached to transportation ships and measure attributes such as temperature or pressure.

-Human operators can then receive notifications in advance should an engine component be on the verge of a breakdown, this can give employees valuable time to adjust course or get to work at replacing the component prior to the actual breakdown.
+Human operators can then receive notifications in advance whether an engine component is on the verge of a breakdown.
+This can give employees valuable time to adjust course or get to work at replacing the component prior to the actual breakdown.